charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 ## Express Apps on Cloud 9

+The key steps are two fold:

+- Be sure you app is public.
-The key is to be sure they run on port 8080.
+- Be sure your app runs on port 8080.

+On the Window menu and at the top of the IDE on the right is open labeled **Share**.
+Select it, and set your **Application** to public.
+That's the key part.

+Let's talk about getting the port right.
 By default the code in **bin/www** for setting up the port looks like this:

 ```javascript
 var port = normalizePort(process.env.PORT || '30025');
 ```

-The best solution is to set the port to 8080 and the launch:
+The best solution is to set the port in the bash shell to 8080 and then launch your app.
+Here is how to set the PORT environment varial at the bash prompt:

 ```bash
 export PORT=8080